pvcraven/arcade_book/source/labs/lab_06_text_adventure/adventure.rst

     the room variable.
 6. Create a variable called ``current_room``.
 Set it to zero.
 7. Print the ``room_list`` variable.
 Run the program.
 You should see a really long list of every room in your adventure.
+If you don't, make sure you are calling your ``main`` function at the end of your program, and that it isn't indented.
 8. Adjust your print statement to only print the first room (element zero) in the list.
     Note that at index 0 is the description, 1 is the room to the north, 2 is the room to the east, etc.